 When a debtor does not qualify for Chapter 7, a Chapter 13 repayment plan may be appropriate.
 This chapter allows you to repay some of your debt over time so you can restructure the debt and keep more assets than would be possible with a Chapter 7 filing.
 In this way, you can think of Chapter 13 as a business filing Chapter 11 while continuing to do FL business.

-What to Expect with Chapter 13
+What to Expect with Chapter 13 in Florida

 The initial filing: A Chapter 13 petition is similar to Chapter 7 but you will also be required to file a repayment plan that restructures your debt.